OpenGVLab/InternImage/README.md

 <p>
 	<a href="./README_CN.md">[中文版本]</a>
 </p>
-There are a lot of issues now, our team will check and solve them one by one, please wait patiently.
+We currently receive a bunch of issues, our team will check and solve them one by one, please stay tuned.

 # INTERN-2.5: Multimodal Multitask General Large Model